RaInta/RandomLoglineRedditBot/README.md

 > A passionate embalmer must eradicate a vicious gang of horse thieves, or all bird-life will become extinct.
 He does this by summoning ethereal beings possessing psychokinetic powers and discovers that the smoothest way is full of stones.

+---

-PS This is hosted on my trusty Raspberry Pi Model B. Perfect solution!
+PS This is currently hosted on my trusty Raspberry Pi Model B. Perfect solution!